FarronF/limerick-council-meetings/meetings/2022/01/11-Virtual Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 14th December 2021.md

 The Administrative Officer, Dereliction Vacancy and Reuse gave Members a presentation

-on the dereliction/vacancy in the Adare-Rathkeale Municipal District.--- 2
+on the dereliction/vacancy in the Adare-Rathkeale Municipal District.
+---
+2

 Discussion ensued, Councillor Keary expressed concern that a large portion of properties